muhammadahmedelmahdy/DD2_Project/README.md

 The placer will display the final placements, along with the total wirelength before and after the annealing process.

+### Running the placer with annimation

+1. Create a folder named images in the same directory
+2. run the code
+    ```bash
+    ./place input_netlist.txt
+    ```
+3. in you directory go to images folder and run this command
+    ```bash
+    convert -resize 50% -delay 10 -loop 0 image_{0..[lastimagenumber]}.jpg output.gif
+    ```
+### Output

+you will get a GIF that simulates the whole placing process with black representing full cells and white representing empty cells.
 ## Project Structure

 The project is organized as follows: